ASSERT-KTH/nano-agent/README.md

 This lets you train models that learn to use tools directly, grounded in interaction data — no custom env needed.

+This approach acknowledges that the agent may initially fail in certain situations; however, these failures are valuable learning opportunities.
+We can then directly reinforce favorable behaviors and successful outcomes using outcome supervision, progressively refining the agent's strategies.

 ---

 ## Citation